-2.1 Major Initiatives
+2.1 Major initiatives

-The Action Plan for 2025-26 is in development alongside our Council Plan 2025-2029 and due to be adopted by October.
-The major initiatives detailed in the Action Plan will be reported in the Annual Report in the form of a statement of progress in the Report of Operations.
+The Action Plan for 2025-26 is in development alongside our Council Plan 2025-2029 and due to be endorsed by 31 October 2025.
+The major initiatives detailed in the Action Plan will be reported in the Annual Report in the form of a statement of progress in the report of operations.